Matsumotos/Semmed-Neo4j-Database/README.md

   preds.py: This checks if a relationship is repeated.
 If so, it adds the PMID citation from the repeated relationship to a list of PMID associated with that relationship.
 It writes a file with the PMIDs for each relationship listed and no repeated relationships.

 The neo4j_import file runs a script to import the data into Neo4j.
 It creates a database named graph.db.
 If there is already a database with this name, the import will fail.
-The subjects and objects are ndoes labeled "PHRASE," and the predicates are relationships, labeled with the predicate, linking the subjects and objects.
+The subjects and objects are nodes labeled "PHRASE," and the predicates are relationships, labeled with the predicate, linking the subjects and objects.

-phrase_label.csv and sub_to_object.csv contain the headers to label the nodes and relationships, respectively.
+phrase_label.csv and sub_to_obj.csv contain the headers to label the nodes and relationships, respectively.

 ###Format of the Database

-Subjects and Objects are nodes (vertices) with label "PHRASE."
+Subjects and objects are nodes (vertices) with label "PHRASE."
 Nodes have three properties: phrase, type, and cui.
 The phrase is the subject or object.
-The type is a list of the semantic type abbreviations that apply to the phrase.
-The cui is the identification number for the subject or object.
+The type is a comma separated array of the semantic type abbreviations that apply to the phrase.
+The cui is the identification number from UMLS or EntrezGene for the subject or object.

-Predicates are relationships (edges) that link the subject to the object.
+Predicates are relationships (edges) that go from the subject to the object.
 The type of the relationship is the predicate.
 The relationships have two properties: predicate and pmid.
 The predicate property contains the predicate; it is the same as the relationship type.
-The pmid is a list of PMIDs for articles in which the relationship was found.
+The pmid is a comma separated array of PMIDs for articles in which the relationship was found.

 ###Quick Guide to Neo4j